Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Related Work

 \section{Related Work}

-\textbf{Learning Legged Locomotion. } Developing legged locomotion controllers has been a long standing problem in robotics~\cite{miura1984dynamic,raibert1984hopping,TvdP-gi98,geyer2003positive,yin2007simbicon,bledt2018cheetah}.
-While encouraging results have been achieved using Model Predictive Control (MPC) and trajectory optimization~\cite{gaitcontroller2013,mitcheetah2018mpc,di2018dynamic,trajectoryopt2019,ding2019real,grandia2019frequency,bledt2020extracting,sun2021online}, these methods require in-depth knowledge of the environment and substantial efforts in manual parameter tuning, which makes these methods challenging to apply to complex environments.
-Alternatively, model-free RL can learn general policies for tasks with challenging terrain~\cite{RLloco2004,mann,carl,deepMimic,motion_imitation,tan2018sim2real, hwangbo2019learning,lee2020learning,zhaoming2020DR,pmtg,jain2019hrl,glide2021,Kumar2021}.
-For example, Xie et al.~\cite{zhaoming2020DR} introduce to use dynamics randomization to generalize RL locomotion policy in different environments, and Peng et al.~\cite{motion_imitation} use animal videos to provide demonstrations for imitation learning.
-However, most approaches currently rely only on proprioceptive states without other sensory signals.
-In this work, we propose to incorporate both vision and proprioceptive inputs using a Transformer in training of the RL policy, which allows the quadruped robot to simultaneously move and plan its trajectory in order to avoid obstacles.
+\textbf{Learning Legged Locomotion. } Developing legged locomotion controllers has been a long-standing problem in robotics~\citep{miura1984dynamic,raibert1984hopping,TvdP-gi98,geyer2003positive,yin2007simbicon,bledt2018cheetah}.
+While encouraging results have been achieved using Model Predictive Control (MPC) and trajectory optimization~\citep{gaitcontroller2013,mitcheetah2018mpc,di2018dynamic,trajectoryopt2019,ding2019real,grandia2019frequency,bledt2020extracting,sun2021online}, these methods require in-depth knowledge of the environment and substantial manual parameter tuning, which makes these methods challenging to apply to complex environments.
+Alternatively, model-free RL can learn general policies on challenging terrain~\citep{RLloco2004,mann,carl,deepMimic,tan2018sim2real, hwangbo2019learning,lee2020learning,pmtg,jain2019hrl,glide2021,Kumar2021}. ~\cite{zhaoming2020DR} use dynamics randomization to generalize RL locomotion policy in different environments, and ~\cite{motion_imitation} use animal videos to provide demonstrations for imitation learning.
+However, most approaches currently rely only on proprioceptive states without other visual inputs.
+In this work, we propose to incorporate both visual and proprioceptive inputs using a Transformer for RL policy, which allows the quadruped robot to simultaneously move and plan its trajectory.